Wales (North Wales) – Walking Short Break

 Walking Short Break in Wales

-On our Wales weekend break, we take you to the beautiful Snowdonia National Park, the second largest national park in England and Wales.
-Covering almost a quarter of the country.
-Snowdonia National Park has been designated as an Area of Outstanding Natural Beauty.
-With its magnificent scenery and of course Mount Snowdon itself, it is a perfect place for a great diversity of walks.
-Snowdonia National Park is a wonderful outdoor location where you can lose yourself in the timeless scenery made up of waterfalls, valleys, lakes and rugged peaks.
+On our Wales weekend short break, we will take you to the beautiful Snowdonia National Park, the second largest national park in England and Wales.
+Covering almost a quarter of Wales, Snowdonia National Park has been designated as an Area of Outstanding Natural Beauty.
+With its magnificent scenery of waterfalls, valleys, lakes and the rugged peaks of Mount Snowdon itself, it is a perfect destination for a walking holiday.

 Tour Pricing & Dates